DeanoPHP/MSP-1/README.md

 - Online support

 ## Assistance from AI
-During the development of this project, AI-powered tools were utilized to assist with certain aspects, including the design and implementation of a transparent navbar using Bootstrap.
+During the development of this project, AI-powered tools were utilized to assist with including the design and implementation of a transparent navbar using Bootstrap.
 This assistance helped to optimize the solution and implement best practices in web development.

 ### Specific AI Contributions
 - **Bootstrap Navbar Transparency**: AI provided guidance on how to adjust the `background-color` property using RGBA values to achieve the desired level of transparency in the navbar.